Doors at 8 App Development

 Task Flow

-The next step was to integrate a detailed task flow of a potential scenarios a user might encounter while using Doors@8.
+The next step was to integrate a detailed task flow of a potential scenarios a user might encounter while using Doors at 8.

 IDEATION